The SKOAP Study

 Brief survey every 3 months

-People who participate in Phase 2 are randomized to one of three different treatment groups:
+People who participate are randomized to one of three treatment groups:

 1. Joint Injection: Hyaluronic acid is a normal part of the fluid that helps cushion your joint.
 This fluid becomes thinner when you have osteoarthritis.
 The steroid and bupivacaine help numb the joint and decrease swelling in the knee joint.